 Google recommends encoding your sitemap URL.
 In our example, the decoded URL http://www.mydomain.com/sitemap.xml turns into the encoded URL http%3A%2F%2Fwww.mydomain.com%2Fsitemap.xml.

 We will then use the encoded URL to submit our sitemap to Google:

 A URL can easily be decoded or encoded using the tool “URL Decoder/Encoder”.

 Your successful sitemap submission to Google will be confirmed with a message:

 You can also submit a sitemap to Bing by using an HTTP request:

 Bing does not specify any recommendations on whether or not you should submit an encoded or decoded URL.

 A successful submission of your sitemap to Bing will also be confirmed with a message:

-Once the sitemap was submitted correctly and all errors have been fixed, the tab “Sitemaps” in the Google Search Console will provide you with information about the submitted sitemaps for all your domains.
+Once the sitemap has been submitted correctly and all errors have been fixed, the tab “Sitemaps” in the Google Search Console will provide you with information about the submitted sitemaps for all your domains.

-It is recommended that you submit your sitemap through the Google Search Console/Bing Webmaster-Tools, as shown in Possibility #2.
-This enables you to quickly notice and fix problems with the indexing of your site.
+It is recommended that you submit your sitemap through the Google Search Console/Bing Webmaster-Tools, as shown in option #2.
+This enables you to quickly spot and fix problems with the indexing of your site.